 Govt likely to reduce VAT on edible oil

-The government is likely to reduce value-added tax (VAT) on imports, processing and trading of soybean and palm oil to contain the prices of the essential, the commerce ministry said in a statement.
+The interim government is likely to reduce the value added tax (VAT) on the import, processing and trade of soybean and palm oil to cut their prices in the local markets, the commerce ministry said in a statement.

-At a meeting chaired by Finance and Commerce Adviser Salehuddin Ahmed today, the Bangladesh Trade and Tariff Commission recommended reducing VAT on imports of crude soybean oil and unrefined palm oil to 10 percent from the existing 15 percent.
+At a meeting in Bangladesh Secretariat chaired by Finance and Commerce Adviser Salehuddin Ahmed yesterday, the Bangladesh Trade and Tariff Commission (BTTC) recommended reducing the VAT on imports of crude soybean and palm oil.

+Currently, the VAT is 15 percent and the BTTC suggested bringing it down to 10 percent.

-It also suggested complete removal of the VAT at the production and trading stage of the edible oil.
+It also suggested a complete withdrawal of the VAT at the production and trading stages of both types of edible oil.

-A plan is also there to request the NBR to reduce the VAT, according to the statement.
+The commerce ministry has decided to also request the National Board of Revenue (NBR) to reduce the VAT, according to the statement.

-The NBR will later take decision in this regard, said the ministry.
+The NBR will take a decision in this regard later, said the ministry.

-The decision was taken as prices of soybean and palm oil soared in the international market over the last several months.
+The developments have come about against a spike in the prices of soybean and palm oil in the international market over the last couple of months.

-At the meeting, the representatives of the Bangladesh Vegetable Oil Refiners and Vanaspati Manufacturers Association said prices will not increase if the government removes import tariff on edible oil.
+At the meeting, representatives of the Bangladesh Vegetable Oil Refiners and Vanaspati Manufacturers Association said the prices would not increase if the interim government withdrew the import tariff on edible oil.

 Comments